Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsSpatial.rst

 #. **Daylight savings and UTC**
 #. **Initial conditions**

-The two optional frames (*Land use fractions* and *Wall area*) should be used if the ESTM model should be used which is a model scheme used to estimate the storage energy term (Q\ :sub:`S`).
-You will use another modelling scheme (*OHM*) and therefore, these two tabs could be ignored for now.
+The two optional frames (*Land use fractions* and *Wall area*) should be used if the ESTM model is used to estimate the storage energy term (Q\ :sub:`S`).
+In this tutorial we use the *OHM* modelling scheme so these two tabs can be ignored for now.

 - Close *SUEWS Prepare*

 Building morphology
 ~~~~~~~~~~~~~~~~~~~
-First you will calculate roughness paprmeters based on the building geometry within your grids.
+First you will calculate roughness parameters based on the building geometry within your grids.

 - Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
 - Use the settings as in the figure below and press *Run*.